Want Birdsong? Add These 5 Love Nests for Valentine’s Day

 In addition to birdsong, Elderberry provides a beautiful, lacy privacy screen full of delicate, dancing blooms.
 It also poses some challenge – like discovering the perfect recipe for Elderberry wine.

 Toyon, Heteromeles arbutifolia (aka Christmas Berry)

 Wouldn’t it be great if these bright red berries attracted love birds for Valentine’s Day?
-While Toyon is named Christmas Berry for a reason, we just may have bouquets of berries left for our sweethearts this year.
+While Toyon is named Christmas Berry for a reason, we just may have bouquets of berries left for our sweethearts this year – isn’t that incredible!

 In any case, if you plant Toyon now you’ll be delighted to have him around at Thanksgiving.
 Cedar Waxwings will be tweeting their gratitude from the moment Toyon’s beautiful “Christmas” berries turn Valentine-red.

 Bringing birds and the healing effects of song to your garden is really as simple as 1, 2, 3.
 Planting native trees is the first step.
 Then, plant other natives.
 Finally, add a water feature.
 Actually, 3 is a bonus that turns your Love Nest into a high end resort!

 Want more plant suggestions?
 See our Pinterest boards:

 Follow FormLA Landscaping’s board Blooming Now: August in LA on Pinterest.

 Want more information about California Native Trees?
 Check out: